 The Council's successive annual plans are the key means of committing resources to carrying out such resource management methods through appropriately defined programmes of action.
 There is therefore a high degree of integration and consistency needed between policies and methods given in resource management plans, and projects and budgets stated in successive annual plans.
 Successful resource management plan implementation is likely only if there is continuing and adequate provision of funds for programmes of resource management action.
 This situation has several important consequences for the Council as well as community interests that are served through resource management plans.
 The first is that in developing resource management plans, the financial implications for Council need critical assessment and recognition by Council and the public who scrutinise plans.
-This is normally is achieved by Council's assessing options and making decisions on planning provisions.
-The second is that in preparing each year's annual plan, Council must ensure that funding for resource management programmes has a continuity from year to year.
+The second is that in preparing each year's annual plan, Council must ensure that funding for resource management programmes has continuity from year to year.
 Where Council decides to limit funding for any reason, it must resolve how this might affect the achievement of specific objectives or policies.